falsandtru/pjax-api/gh-pages/api/pjax/config/index.md

 ### wait: number = `0`

-Wait specified milliseconds after sending a request.
+Wait for the specified milliseconds after sending a request.

 ## update: {...} = ...

 ### rewrite: (doc: Document, area: string) => void = `() => undefined`

-Rewrite a source document object.
+Rewrite the source document object.
 If you use the sequence option, you should use only it instead of this.

 ### head: string = `'base, meta, link'`

-Set sync targets in head element.
+Set sync targets in the head element.
 Only support `base`, `meta`, and `link` tags.

 ### css: boolean = `true`

-Switch css auto sync.
+Set CSS auto sync.

 ### script: boolean = `true`

-Switch script auto load.
+Set script auto load.

-External scripts will be run once per URL.
+External scripts run once per URL.
-Inline scripts will be run everytime.
+Inline scripts run every transition.

 ### ignore: string = `''`

-Set ignore targets for head, css and script.
+Select ignore targets from head children, CSS, and scripts.
-Another, the following internal defaults will also be applied.
+The next internal defaults are also applied.

 ```ts
   // Default